cx-language/cx/docs/spec/README.md

-To render spec.pdf from the LaTeX sources, run `pdflatex spec.tex`.
+To render spec.pdf from the LaTeX sources, run `make`.